Part 1 of this two-part series explores:

 - Exploring nuances of social learning in older adulthood

-- Exploring social learning and treatment pathways for early
+- Exploring social learning and teaching pathways for early learners

 - Describing the role of singular vs. shared imagination in the development of social competencies